steveculshaw/brindlewoodbay/README.md

 *Winnie's Crown of the Queen* ... an affair, tied up by a escapologist, then getting freed and having mad passionate sex

+**Bring along Detective Cooper, and reveal Ashley & Tom as the foul murderers of poor Mark Harrison**

 * **Clue:** Explicit text messages sent to Mark Harrison, setting up an assignation
 * **Clue:** Rucksack of poison sumac
 * **Clue:** A bottle of prescription medicine, in an unmarked bottle.